Zimbabwe’s leader says he offers Trump land for golf course

 HARARE, Zimbabwe (AP) — Zimbabwe’s leader says he is willing to offer land to President Donald Trump to build a golf course in a national park teeming with wildlife.

-President Emmerson Mnangagwa was speaking to a New York investors’ forum ahead of his first address to a United Nations gathering of world leaders.
+President Emmerson Mnangagwa was speaking to a New York investors’ forum ahead of his first address to a United Nations annual gathering of world leaders this week.

-Mnangagwa says he made the offer to Trump staffers earlier this year at the World Economic Forum, pitching land in the tourist town of Victoria Falls.
+Mnangagwa said he made the offer to Trump staffers earlier this year at the World Economic Forum in Switzerland, pitching land in the tourist town of Victoria Falls.
+Trump is a keen golfer.

+“I had offered President Trump ground to build a state-of-the-art golf course so that as he plays he can be able to see the big five,” Zimbabwe’s president said.
+The “big five” refers to big game: lion, rhino, elephant, buffalo and leopard.

 Most Read Nation & World Stories